brandur/sorg/content/articles/live-reload.md

 }
 ```

-!fig src="/assets/images/live-reload/signaling-rebuilds.svg" caption="The build goroutine broadcasting a completed rebuild to WebSocket goroutines that will message their clients."
+{{Figure "The build goroutine broadcasting a completed rebuild to WebSocket goroutines that will message their clients."
+(NewImgSrcAndAlt "/assets/images/live-reload/signaling-rebuilds.svg" "The build goroutine broadcasting a completed rebuild to WebSocket goroutines that will message their clients.")}}

 ### Client-side JavaScript (#client)